About Us

 I grew up in Winnipeg and lived there until my mid 20’s before moving to Southwest MB.
 Wian and I met at a BBQ in Winnipeg.
 A few months later he asked me if I wanted to try building a farm with him.
 His ambition was a curiosity and I was sure enough we could make a go of it, or at least learn something.
 When we started our farm business I was working on my Master’s Degree in Natural Resources Management at the University of Manitoba.
 Broadly my research focus was on gender dynamics in rural livelihoods.
 The experience I gained during that time was transformative and taught me a lot about how we might make farms and food production work.
 Building our farm business always felt like a challenge and an adventure.

-My studies and work in farming have taken me across Canada to Mexico, Brazil and Morocco.
+My studies and work in farming have taken me across Canada to Mexico, Brazil, Morocco and the UK.
 These years have given me an increased understanding and appreciation for agrarian livelihoods and all scales and sizes of agriculture.
-Through my learning and farming experience I have come to realize that there are systems of agriculture and food production that can provide a viable livelihood for first generation folks like us.
+Through my learning and farming experience I have come to realize that there are many systems of agriculture and food production that can provide a viable livelihood.

 I am interested in whole farm systems and soil health, farm transition strategies, how to create community in rural Canada and how settler history has impacted the way agriculture in Canada works today.
 Along with managing our farm and direct market business I have trained in mediation and work with an established farm family transition coaching practice.
 I am interested in farm policy, farm transition, and business planning.